-- Readings: Renfrew, C. and P. Bahn 2006 Archaeology (4th ed).
-Thames & Hudson Xerox reading packet on Serbian archaeology (from Far Better Copy) - Instructors: H. Arthur Bankoff, Department of Anthropology & Archaeology, Brooklyn College CUNY Slobodan Mitrovic, Graduate Center & Brooklyn College CUNY Vojislav Filipovic, Faculty of Philosophy, Belgrade, Serbia - Class meetings: The Field School meets on the Bronze Age site Monday through Friday, 7 AM to 2 PM.
-Afternoon activities (pottery washing, pottery analysis, animal bone analysis, conservation of archaeological material, soil analysis, Geographic Informations Systems analysis, archaeological and geological survey, and mapping) from 3-6 PM.
+ARCHAEOLOGY IN SERBIA JUNE 13 - July 3, 2016 Readings: Renfrew, C. and P. Bahn 2012 Archaeology (5th ed).
+Thames & Hudson Xerox reading packet on Serbian archaeology (from Far Better Copy) Instructors: H. Arthur Bankoff, Department of Anthropology & Archaeology, Brooklyn College CUNY Wayne Powell, EES, Brooklyn College CUNY Vojislav Filipovic, Serbian Archaeological Institute Radivoje Arsic, Monuments Preservation Commission, Valjevo Class meetings: The Field School meets on site Monday through Friday, 7 AM to 2 PM.
+Afternoon activities (pottery washing, pottery analysis, soil analysis, GIS, survey) from 3-6 PM.
 Lectures are Monday through Wednesday from 8-9 PM.
-There will be lectures and demonstrations at other times as well. - Readings: There will be a text, Archaeology (Renfrew and Bahn), and several short xeroxed readings.
+There will be lectures and demonstrations at other times as well.

+Readings: There will be a text, Archaeology (Renfrew and Bahn), and several short xeroxed readings.
 These are to be read before the start of the dig.
 Other handouts will be distributed at the lectures.
 You are responsible for these readings and will be tested on them at the midterm and final examination.
-You are also responsible for the information in the xeroxed Field Manual. - Marking: Grades are based on seven different components.
+You are also responsible for the information in the xeroxed Field Manual.

+Marking: Grades are based on seven different components.
 These are: your notebook, your written artifact analysis exercises, your fieldwork skills and attitude, a midterm, a final, an oral report and a written report The oral and written reports are joint projects of your trench team.
 Volunteers not taking the course for credit may help as well.
 Archaeology is teamwork; a good team can pull up their marks by working well together.
 The components count the towards your grade as follows:

-notebook 15 percent

-exercises 15 percent

-fieldwork 20 percent

-midterm 5 percent

-final 15 percent

-oral report 10 percent

-written report 20 percent

-While it is not difficult to get a good mark by doing good work, nobody is guaranteed an "A" in this course.
+notebook 15 percent exercises 15 percent fieldwork 20 percent midterm 5 percent final 15 percent oral report 10 percent written report 20 percent While it is not difficult to get a good mark by doing good work, nobody is guaranteed an "A" in this course.
 We take the grading seriously; you are, after all, getting college credits.
 The excavation is fun, but we expect you to take the work seriously as well.
 Notebooks: Your notebook is an important record of the excavation that you alone are responsible for.
 Do not lose it.
 In it, you are expected to keep all of the records of your trench as it affects you.
 We expect that keeping the notebook should take you no more than 15-20 minutes per day, or about a page of writing (more or less).
-Within these parameters, it should be as complete as you can make it, containing observations that you make (composition of the soil, condition of the artifacts), and complementary to the notes that are entered on the unit sheets.
+Within these parameters, it should be as complete as you can make it, containing observations that you make (composition of the soil, condition of the artifacts), complementary to the notes that are entered on the unit sheets.
 Above all, do not use the notebooks only to list artifacts and measurements.
 Description is only part of what is desirable in a notebook.
 More important, for both us and you, is to use your notebook to record your interpretations of what you are doing and why, what you are finding and what it means.
-It is important to have this interpretation while you are actually digging, since it sometimes colors how you dig and what you report.
-Good notebooks are full of interpretation, full of details about what you are doing, and provide redundant backup facts for checking the unit sheets and maps.
+It is important to have this interpretation while you are actually digging, since it sometimes colors how you dig and what you report. notebooks are full of interpretation, full of details about what you are doing, and provide redundant backup facts for checking the unit sheets and maps.
 Exercises: Each student is expected to complete the analysis exercises.
 These entail short written analyses of an object of material culture, a coin, and a potsherd, using standard analytical procedures.
+Fieldwork: